vega28/hb_project/README.md

 #### Future Growth

-- ARIA accessibility tools on front end
+- ARIA accessibility tools for frontend
 - Integrate more APIs for the user
+- Secure user data
 - New media recommendations by genre
 - More data visualization
 - Set goals and track progress

+### Installation Instructions

+- Clone this repository to your machine
+- Set up a virtual environment and install all items in requirements.txt
+- Get IMDB and Google Books API keys and save into secrets.sh

 ## About the Developer